 Adding peppermint extract to hot cocoa is an easy and fun way to make the drink a bit more festive.
 However, it's not essential.
 Instead, you can use vanilla extract if you're looking to add a new flavor.

 It's important while pregnant to monitor caffeine intake and strive not to consume more than 200 milligrams per day.
-Hot chocolate made with cacao powder has roughly 12 milligrams per tablespoon of cacao powder making it a safe choice for pregnancy.
+Hot chocolate made with cacao powder has roughly 12 milligrams per tablespoon of cacao powder, making it a safe choice for pregnancy.
 However, expecting moms will want to watch or omit the peppermint extract in later stages of pregnancy as peppermint can cause a reduction in the production of breastmilk.

 Keeping cacao powder at a high heat point will destroy some of its wicked benefits.
 This is why it's important to whisk in the cacao powder quickly, and not keep it at a boil.

-Other Christmas Recipes You'll Love
+More Christmas Recipes You'll Love

-Creamy, Paleo Hot Chocolate Recipe
+Paleo Hot Chocolate With Maple Syrup

 Video